weibeld/terraform-aws-kubeadm/modules/network/README.md

 }
 ```

-This creates a new VPC infrastructure in the `eu-central-1` region.
+This creates a new VPC and subnet in the `eu-central-1` region.

-> For the detailed set o created AWS resources, see [AWS resources](#aws-resources) below.

-The ID of the created VPC and subnet can then be passed to the corresponding input variables of the [kubeadm](https://github.com/weibeld/terraform-aws-kubeadm) module, which causes the Kubernetes cluster to be created in the given VPC.
+The ID of the created VPC and subnet can then be passed to the `vpc_id` and `subnet_id` variables of the [kubeadm](https://github.com/weibeld/terraform-aws-kubeadm) module, which causes the Kubernetes cluster to be created in the given VPC and subnet.

-For a more detailed usage example, see the [examples](examples/ex3-cluster-in-dedicated-vpc).
+For a more detailed usage example, see the [_cluster in dedicated VPC_](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/examples/ex3-cluster-in-dedicated-vpc).

 ### AWS resources